 Termination event Description EEA entitlement LTI plan entitlement Without Cause NEO's employment is involuntarily terminated by Keyera other than for cause (whether in normal course or following change of control) Cash payment based on NEO's base salary; annual bonus award target or prior 3-year average award (greater of) and benefits, calculated using a 24-month severance period.
-NEO also receives \$20,000 for outplacement services Unvested PSU and RSU grants vest and are paid out on a pro-rata basis relative to time between the grant date and termination date, using the VWAP of our common shares over the 20 trading days prior to the termination date.
-Performance is determined based on Keyera's performance up to the most recently completed quarter that is at least 20 days prior to the date of termination.
-For entitlements upon a CofC transaction, see narrative under "LTI entitlements" above Good Reason NEO elects to terminate employment for "good reason" (defined as a unilateral fundamental change in the NEO's role, compensation or reporting relationship or a required relocation).
-In the event of a change of control, the NEO must make this election within six months following the transaction Same severance entitlements as described for a "termination without cause" above Same treatment as described for "termination without cause" above For Cause Termination of NEO's employment by Keyera for "cause" as defined by common law NEO is paid for any amounts owed up to date of termination.
-Receives no severance or other entitlements Unvested annual bonus awards and PSU and RSU grants are immediately forfeited by NEOs and cancelled Resignation NEO resigns from Keyera NEO is paid for any amounts owed to date of resignation.
-Receives no severance or other entitlements Unvested annual bonus awards and PSU and RSU grants are immediately forfeited by NEOs and cancelled Retirement NEO retires from Keyera (and is of retirement age) NEO is paid for any amounts owing to date of retirement.
-Receives no severance or other entitlements beyond accrued pension amounts PSU and RSU grants vest and are paid out on a pro-rata basis (calculated as described under "termination without cause" above) Death Death of NEO NEO's estate is paid for any amounts owed up to date of death.
+(1) NEO also receives \$20,000 for outplacement services Unvested PSUs and RSUs outstanding as of such date vest and are settled in cash (or as otherwise determined by the Board) on a prorata basis relative to time between the grant date and termination date.
+The value of any settlement amount paid is calculated using the VWAP of our common shares over the first 20 days of the 22 trading days prior to the termination date.
+The Payout Multiplier applicable to PSUs shall generally be calculated based on shareholder return and operational metrics for periods completed prior to the termination date.

+For entitlements upon a CofC transaction, see narrative under "Long-term incentive entitlements" above Good Reason NEO elects to terminate employment for "good reason" (defined as a unilateral fundamental change in the NEO's role, compensation or reporting relationship or a required relocation).
+In the event of a change of control, the NEO must make this election within six months following the transaction Same severance entitlements as described for a "termination without cause" above Same treatment as described for "without cause" above For Cause Termination of NEO's employment by Keyera for "cause" as defined by common law NEO is paid for any amounts owed up to date of termination.
+Receives no severance or other entitlements Unvested PSUs and RSUs are immediately forfeited by NEOs and cancelled Resignation NEO resigns from Keyera NEO is paid for any amounts owed to date of resignation.
+Receives no severance or other entitlements Unvested PSUs and RSUs are immediately forfeited by NEOs and cancelled Retirement NEO retires from Keyera (and is of retirement age) NEO is paid for any amounts owing to date of retirement.
+Receives no severance or other entitlements beyond accrued pension amounts PSUs and RSUs held at the date of retirement are settled and paid out, on a pro-rata basis, in accordance with the calculation and methodology described under "without cause" above.
+Death Death of NEO NEO's estate is paid for any amounts owed up to date of death.
 HRC has discretion to award any annual bonus award earned to date of death PSU and RSU grants are accelerated and paid out to NEO's estate